py5coding/py5book/developer/how_does_py5_work.md

 Before diving into the details of how py5 actually works, let's first discuss how py5 doesn't work.

 You should know that py5 was not the first open source project that attempted to create a Python 3 version of Processing that leveraged the Processing Jar files, as [Processing.py](https://py.processing.org/) does in Jython.
-The general approach of the other attempts, as well the first few iterations of py5's architecture, looked very much like this:
+The general approach of the other attempts, as well the first few iterations of py5's architecture, followed this pattern:

 1. Python code calls the user's `settings()` function
 2. Python code calls Java code to initialize the Sketch window
 3. Python code calls the user's `setup()` function once
 4. Python code calls the user's `draw()` function in a loop

-You can imagine implementing the critical `run_sketch()` function with code that looks very much like this:
+You can imagine implementing the critical `run_sketch()` function with code that looks like this:

 ```python
 import time